openstack/openstack-ansible-os_trove/README.rst

 OpenStack-Ansible trove
 ###############################

-Ansible role that installs and configures OpenStack trove. trove is installed behind the Apache webserver listening on port 9200 by default.
+Ansible role that installs and configures OpenStack Trove.
+Trove is installed behind the Apache webserver listening on port 8779 by default.

 Required Variables
 ==================